alwaysdata/documentation/e-mails/check-email-sending/index.en.md

 {{< fig "images/history.en.png" "List of latest sendings" >}}

 - *[Score]({{< ref "e-mails/delivery#scoring-system" >}})*: score given by alwaysdata's antispam that determines if an email is sent or not[^1],
 - *Blocked*: if the email has been blocked by alwaysdata's antispam.
+Must not be confused with a *bounce*[^2] which includes other reasons.

 {{< fig "images/example.en.png" "Sending example" >}}